dorshinar/blog/content/blog/continuous-integration-with-github-actions-and-puppeteer/continuous-integration-with-github-actions-and-puppeteer.md

 #### jest-puppeteer

 Now, we need to make puppeteer play nicely with jest.
-This isn't a particularly hard job to do, as there is a great package names [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) that can comes to our aid.
+This isn't a particularly hard job to do, as there is a great package named [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) that can comes to our aid.
 First, we must install it as a dependency:

 ```bash